BartMassey/toyrand/README.md

 It is common to need to produce an arbitrary instance of a large combinatorial object using a PRNG.
-Consider shuffling a deck of cards: one would like use a PRNG to produce with uniform probability any of the 72! possible permutations of the deck.
-Information theory tells us that this would require *log2(72!)* (a little less than 226) bits of seed and internal state in the PRNG used.
+Consider shuffling a deck of cards: one would like use a PRNG to produce with uniform probability any of the 52! possible permutations of the decks.
+Information theory tells us that this would require *log2(52!)* (a little less than 226) bits of seed and internal state in the PRNG used.
+(Shuffling two decks would require *log2(104!/2\^52) ~ 500* bits if my math is right.)
 Less than that and some permutations are provably unreachable by any PRNG method.

 This issue is regularly noted in the literature on randomization, especially in games and simulations.
 The